-Visiting Scholar, SCANCOR at the Weatherhead Center (Spring 2022).
+Visiting Scholar, SCANCOR at the Weatherhead Center (Fall 2022).
 Academy of Finland Postdoctoral Fellow, School of Business, Aalto University; The Royal Society & British Academy Newton International Fellow, Anglia Ruskin University.

 Dr. Jukka-Pekka Heikkilä is a scholar-activist based at Aalto University School of Business in Finland.
 His work originates from disciplinary approaches rooted to entrepreneurship and organizational science.

 His previous work focused particularly on extreme settings.
 It included teaching entrepreneurship in North Korea (2012-2017) and co-founding the WTSUP!
 Beirut platform (2018-2020) that focused on supporting equality and equal opportunities for women entrepreneurs in Lebanon.
 In Finland, Dr. Heikkilä's previous work included action-research (2016-2019) with The Shortcut initiative, which aims to integrate immigrants into Finnish society with community-driven entrepreneurship education methodology via NGO-startup modeling.

 Dr. Heikkilä's current focus is to support societal crisis recovery by working first, on exploring and piloting new forms of science dissemination and second, studying resilience and perseverance in entrepreneurial and artistic communities....
 Read more about Jukka-Pekka Heikkilä

 Incoming Visiting Scholar, SCANCOR at the Weatherhead Center (Fall 2022).
 Renew Postdoctoral Fellow, Centre for Business History, Department of Management Politics and Philosophy, Copenhagen Business School.